Skip to content

 Step 1: Head to Your Page Settings

-- Click “Professional Dashboard” (or "Settings" if you're in the classic view).
+• Click "Professional Dashboard" in the left sidebar.

 Step 3: Add Your Team Member

-- The page - usually there’s a banner at the top that allows them to accept the invite to manage the page.
+• The page itself - usually there's a banner at the top that allows them to accept the invite to manage the page.

 What to Watch Out For

-- Only give admin access to people you completely trust.
-Admins can remove other admins (including you).
+• Only give full control access to people you completely trust.

 If you're serious about growing your business on Facebook, keeping your page secure is just as important as keeping it active.